LINDGRENBA/canvas-page/README.md

 * You do not need to run a server to view this document.
 * No additional code is necessary to view this project.
 * *WARNING*: Currently the animation is initiated by an infinite loop.
-This may cause some systems to crash!!!!
+This may cause problems on some systems!!!!
 If you are concerned about this possibility, please just enjoy the gif I've placed above in this README file.
 If you would still like to run this on your computer, please do so at your own risk by following the steps below.
 * To clone:
 1. Copy the link from GitHub using the `Code` button
 2. Open a code editor (vs code, atom, etc.)